qihangwang/learning_pytorch/README.md

-this is my first learning of pytorch welcome my friends to compete this project and learning pytorch together
+This is my first learning of pytorch.

+Welcome my friends to compete this project and learning pytorch together.